-S3: From the very beginning, I didn't quite understand those theoretical aspects, and then I deepened a little bit to understand the theory, and then I started teaching and practicing in class. ...I think this process has improved a lot.
+Promote the understanding of the theory.
+From the very beginning, I didn't quite understand those theoretical aspects, and then I deepened a little bit to understand the theory, and then I started teaching and practicing in class. ...I think this process has improved a lot.(S3)